Judicial fines: penalty recovery

 According to the statements provided by the various Registries, the total amount of fines to be recovered over the period 2018-2021 was 9,142,910,555 FCFA, according to Me Mathieu Simporé.
 He goes on to say that over the same period, the sum of 152,243,550 FCFA was recovered, representing a recovery rate of 1.66%.
 He says he deplores this situation of loss of resources and assures the availability of his union to support the authorities.

-In order to allow an assessment of what this amount could be, L’Economiste du Faso has zoomed in on a judicial center specializing in the repression of economic and financial offenses (ECO-FI).
+In order to allow an assessment of what this amount might be, L’Economiste du Faso has zoomed in on a judicial center specializing in the repression of economic and financial offenses (ECO-FI).
 This is the ECOFI center attached to the Ouaga I High Court.
 It is the court that pronounces the highest fines, all of which is explained by the nature of the offenses it deals with.
 In only 75 decisions rendered since its effective operation in 2018, the total amount of firm fines imposed amounts to 26,191,128,737 FCFA.
 In the fuel smuggling case, which hit the headlines in its time, the total amount of fines amounted to more than 14 billion FCFA.
 It should be noted that suspended fines were not taken into account.

 Also, 2.925.711.019 FCFA represents the amount of damages for the benefit of the State, and for which the offenders of the law have received condemnation.
 In addition, several confiscations of property, particularly immovable property, have been ordered for the benefit of the Public Treasury.
 However, it should be noted that the decisions made by the ECOFI cluster are subject to appeal, so the fines indicated are not systematically payable.